 Individuals.
-Generally, enter the amount from line 8 (excluding any amount included on Form 6198, line 4-see later) on Schedule A (Form 1040 or 1040-SR), line 9, even if all or part of it is attributable to a partnership or an S corporation.
-However, if any part of the interest expense is attributable to royalties, enter that part on Schedule E (Form 1040 or 1040-SR).
+Generally, enter the amount from line 8 (excluding any amount included on Form 6198, line 4-see later) on Schedule A (Form 1040), line 9, even if all or part of it is attributable to a partnership or an S corporation.
+However, if any part of the interest expense is attributable to royalties, enter that part on Schedule E (Form 1040).
 Also, if any part of the interest is attributable to a trade or business that isn't a passive activity, enter that part on the schedule where you report other expenses for that trade or business.